gudqs7/ppocr-docker/PaddleOCR/doc/doc_en/inference_en.md

 python3 tools/infer/predict_det.py --image_dir="./doc/imgs/00018069.jpg" --det_model_dir="./inference/det_db/"
 ```

-The visual text detection results are saved to the ./inference_results folder by default, and the name of the result file is prefixed with'det_res'.
+The visual text detection results are saved to the ./inference_results folder by default, and the name of the result file is prefixed with 'det_res'.
 Examples of results are as follows:

 ![](../imgs_results/det_res_00018069.jpg)